soalaksks/moe-canberrasec/_ccas/Visual and Performing Arts/Concert Band.md

 <p>Under the baton of Mr Xaven Chng, the Canberra Secondary School Concert
 Band participated in the Singapore Youth Festival Art Presentation 2023 and achieved a Certificate of Commendation.
 The pieces played were <em>Tanah di Bawah Angin</em> and <em>Terracotta Warriors</em>.
-Through this SYF experience, the band realized that every practice must be taken seriously in order for us to accomplish greater heights in the future.
-As a result, we learned to be more tenacious and rigorous in our practices through these performances and the process of going through several practices.&nbsp; Through conversations about how to execute our SYF compositions, the band also developed its ability to function effectively as a team.</p>
+Through this SYF experience, the band realised that every practice session must be taken seriously for us to accomplish greater heights in the future.
+As a result, we learned to be more tenacious and rigorous in our practices and learning processes.
+Through conversations such as how to execute our SYF compositions, the band also developed its ability to function effectively as a team.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SYF_1.jpg">
 </div>